Houston Stock Fraud Attorney

 What Is Stock Fraud?

-Stock fraud occurs when corporations and corporate insiders prioritize their profits over the interests of their shareholders.
+Stock fraud occurs when corporations and corporate insiders prioritize profits over shareholder interests.
 By misleading shareholders, corporations put shareholder investments at risk.

 Corporate stock fraud by misrepresentation occurs when investors or insiders:

-- Manipulate stock value by falsifying information on a company's financial statement and SEC filings
+- Manipulate stock value by falsifying information on financial statements and SEC filings

 - Lying to corporate auditors

 - Through the public statements of misleading information.

 Insider trading, another form of corporate stock fraud, is the trading of a corporation's stock or other security by corporate insiders such as officers, key employees, directors, or holders of more than 10% of shares.
 In illegal insider trading, an insider or a related party trades based on material non-public information obtained during the performance of the insider's duties at the corporation, or otherwise misappropriated.

 Fraud involving corporate stock options is increasingly common.
 Stock options grant the holder the opportunity to buy stock a date in the future with the purchase price being fixed at the date the option is granted.
 If the stock's value increases before the purchase option is exercised, the holder profits from exercising their stock purchase option.
 Stock options fraud occurs when corporate executives backdate the granting of their stock options, virtually guaranteeing a profit as soon as the option is granted.
 This manipulation is unfair and defrauds other shareholders.

 Data Theft Costs Investors Billions